vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 {::boilerplate bcp14-tagged}

-# Goal

-To act as a primer to technical professionals involved with managing personal data, including biometric information contained in audio and video recordings, or other sources of sensitive information, in messaging or other personal communications.
-Issues, ethics, legalities and relevant IETF work should be referenced as appropriate.

-IETF standards already address privacy in Internet communications, including the principle of data minimization [RFC 7258].
-However, those standards generally do not address consumer data privacy vis-à-vis organizations that collect, process, and disclose consumer data.

 ## Privacy and vCon – In General

 Privacy in general can be understood as “the right to be let alone” [Warren, S. D., & Brandeis, L. D. (1890).
 The Right to Privacy.
 Harvard Law Review, 4(5), 193-220].
 It may be helpful to think of it in four aspects: